Boston-Software-Crafters/website/slack.md

 - **#events**: Announcements/discussion of events that might be interesting to the group.
 - **#jobs**: For job postings.
 They must meet our [requirements](jobs.md).
 - **#for-hire**: Where you can announce your availability for work.
-- **#organizing**: Discussion about how Boston Python works, and making it work better.
+- **#organizing**: Discussion about how Boston Software Crafters works, and making it work better.
 - **#beginners**: For folks learning Python, or people who want to help them learn Python.
 - Specific areas of interest, such as **#web**, **#data**, **#science**, etc.